vandemataram15aug1947/Design_and_Development_of_an_Isolated_Gate_Driver_Circuit/README.md

 = 7.2 \Omega \quad @ \quad 8 \Omega
 ```

 The $V_{OL}$ value of 2V in the previous equation is a conservative value at the peak current of 2.5A (see Figure 6 [DataSheet]).
 At lower $R_g$ values, the voltage supplied by the HCPL-3120 is not an ideal voltage step.
 This results in lower peak currents (more margin) than predicted by this analysis.
-When negative gate drive is not used, $V_{EE}$ in the previous equation is equal to zero volts.
+When negative gate drive is not used, $V_{EE}$ in the previous equation is equal to zero volts. <font color="red">When negative gate drive is not used, \( V_{EE} \) in the previous equation is equal to zero volts.</font>

 ## Step 2: Check the HCPL-3120 Power Dissipation and Increase $R_g$ If Necessary